 "During treatment we focus on helping them create a new identity for themselves, so that it won't be so easy to fall back into old patterns when they go home."

 Leah reports that adolescent clients are often reluctant to participate in support groups.
 "These girls are often extraordinarily talented overachievers with very busy schedules," says Leah.
 "They see the support groups as a form of competition."
-Leah meets them on their own terms by using e-mail and text messaging as an alternative to phone therapy, or directing them to Mirasol's online support group.
+Leah meets them on their own terms by using e-mail and text messaging as an alternative to phone therapy.

 For one full year following treatment at Mirasol, Ann and Leah remain in regular contact with their clients.
 Focused Continuing Care begins with weekly phone therapy sessions that gradually decrease to monthly calls.
 Call frequency may increase if the client is struggling.
 Leah and Ann also work as a team with the client's regular therapist to prevent relapse.
 Follow-up includes assessing the client regularly to find out what strategies are the most effective for them.
 Focused Continuing Care serves not only to track the client's progress and provide appropriate feedback and support, but also helps Mirasol refine its aftercare program and provide data for outcome studies.

 "I learn so much from our clients," says Ann.
 "They're the ones who are out there trying to live in recovery, and sharing what has worked for them can really benefit other women who are just starting the recovery process."